ChrisShank/vue-3-alpha-starter-template/README.md

 # Vue 3 Alpha Starter Template
 This repository contains a simple starter template to experiment with the alpha version of Vue 3.

-**DISCLAIMER: Do not expect for Vue to be perfect since it was literally just released in alpha.**
+**DISCLAIMER: Do not expect Vue to be perfect since it was just released alpha.**

 ParcelJS is used to bundler the SPA.
 Typescript is used to make it easier to explore the new API since there is limited documentation.